-Coconut Ice Cream like my recipe here are dairy free and often vegan as well.
+Coconut Milk Ice Cream like my recipe here is dairy free and often vegan as well because it’s made with coconut milk.
 Old Fashioned Coconut Ice Cream is made by infusing coconut into heavy cream and making a custard with eggs and sugar before chilling and freezing it.

 Coconut cream is a bit richer with a little more fat in it.
-It will make a touch smoother ice cream than coconut cream.
-Neither coconut cream or coconut milk should be confused with creamed coconut which is a sweetened concoction that won’t work in this coconut ice cream recipe.
+It will make slightly smoother ice cream than coconut milk.
+Neither coconut cream nor coconut milk should be confused with creamed coconut, a sweetened concoction that won’t work in this coconut ice cream recipe.